 - Use the CodeX to add an indicator in energy-saving mode and energy-wasting mode.
-Examples: - Add sounds - Change pixel colors - Display an image or color on the screen, etc. - The CodeX also has a built-in light sensor.
+Example: sound, pixels, display, etc. - The CodeX also has a built-in light sensor.
 Use another motion detector to control the other sensor.

 Cross-Curricular